Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Methods

 \subsection{Stellar Population Synthesis Modeling}

-We model the photometry of the clusters using the \texttt{prospector} Bayesian inference framework \citep{prospector2021}, adopting the MIST stellar isochrones \citep{Choi2016,Dotter2016} and MILES stellar library \citep{Sanchez-Blazquez2006} from the Flexible Stellar Population Synthesis (FSPS) stellar population synthesis models \citep{fsps2009}.
-Our fiducial model for all stellar sources is a simple single burst star formation history (SFH), which is generally representative of GC formation.
+We model the photometry of the clusters and three diffuse tidal regions using the \texttt{prospector} Bayesian inference framework \citep{prospector2021}, adopting the MIST stellar isochrones \citep{Choi2016,Dotter2016} and MILES stellar library \citep{Sanchez-Blazquez2006} from the Flexible Stellar Population Synthesis (FSPS) stellar population synthesis models \citep{fsps2009}.
+Our fiducial model for all stellar sources is a simple single-burst SFH, which is generally representative of GC formation.
 For all models, we adopt a \citet{Chabrier2003} IMF and the \citet{Kriek2013} two-component dust law.
 The stellar metallicity has a top-hat prior ranging from a log(Z/Z$_{\odot}$) value of -2 to 0.2.
 We also fit within the model for nebular emission (both line and continuum).
 The models consists of 7 free parameters (M$_{\star}$, age, dust2, logZ, dust\_ratio, dust\_index, and gas\_logU), with sampling performed using the dynamic nested sampler \texttt{dynesty} \citep{Speagle2020}.
 We fix the redshift to $z=2.53$ for all sources.

 Motivated by empirical results demonstrating that star clusters do not experience significant dust attenuation beyond 10 Myr \citep[e.g.,][]{Whitmore2020, Chandar2023}, we add an additional age-dust prior to the simple stellar population modeling.
 We adopt a truncated normal distribution where the total dust extinction $A_{\mathrm{V}}$ exponentially drops from $A_{\mathrm{V}}=4$ for an age of 1 Myr to 0.1 by 10 Myr, with an upper bound of $A_{\mathrm{V}}=8$, a lower bound of zero, and a sigma of 3.
 By 10 Myr, the ionizing photon production is almost gone and feedback has essentially removed the interstellar medium \citep{Charlot00}.
 The allowable range of values scales down to $A_{\mathrm{V}}$=0-0.1 mag by 10 Myr and beyond.
 We tested several permutations of this dust prior, but found the results were not significantly impacted.
-This age-dust prior is not used for any non-parametric SFH modeling cases tested herein, where it is no longer an appropriate assumption.
+This age-dust prior is not used for any nonparametric SFH modeling cases tested herein, where it is no longer an appropriate assumption.

+While we subtract a local background, the cluster light may still have to travel through some of this diffuse host galaxy light and may therefore be affected by dust obscuration.
+The most robust way to address this concern is through a joint spectrophotometric analysis of the host and cluster light using the IFU spectroscopy.
+However, in order to test the impact of our dust assumptions on the resulting stellar masses and ages based on photometry alone, we perform a series of tests, as follows.